NEWSPAPERS IN EDUCATION (NIE)

 A curriculum employing Newspapers in Education is like having an updated real-time living history book every week.

-Thanks to the generosity of our subscribers, area business sponsors, and for 2022-2023 school year, the Stephen and Tabatha King Foundation, we are able to provide digital or print subscriptions to The Ellsworth American and the Mount Desert Islander free of charge for Hancock County teachers who request them for classroom use.
+Thanks to the generosity of our subscribers and area business sponsors, we are able to provide digital or print subscriptions to The Ellsworth American and the Mount Desert Islander free of charge for Hancock County teachers who request them for classroom use.